Marry first, date later

 Assuming there’s some truth to this theory — that our dating has a tendency to be superficial — are Jewish singles doomed to squander millions of soulmate opportunities?
 Is there a way to create deeper connections?

-During a Shabbat dinner, I blurted out the idea that maybe we ought to “marry first and date later.”
+At that point in our Shabbat dinner, with the wine continuing to flow, I blurted out the idea that maybe we ought to “marry first and date later.”
 Not literally, of course, but in terms of how we approach both dating and marriage.

 Perhaps one reason why so many dating relationships peter out, I said, is that we are relating to a boyfriend and a girlfriend — a date — instead of a potential soulmate.
 If we’re really looking for a soulmate, shouldn’t we be looking for the soulmate inside the person we are dating?

 Dating with a soulmate energy means having the courage to show that we are not complete — and knowing that we are looking for someone who will, as Rabbi Boteach explained, make us whole.
 With this approach, we can look for deeper, more meaningful things in our dates, and show the same.
 This means being more vulnerable, yes, but it also means getting closer to the soul of a person we might be spending the rest of our lives with.

 But what if a guy is just not ready to make the commitment needed to become a soulmate, as one of my guests asked?
 Well, if you follow our theory, taking a deeper approach to dating will put people in touch with their deeper needs.
 The commitment-phobic guy won’t be the same after he realizes he is not complete without his soulmate, and that no serial dating will ever fill that emptiness.
 And if he still can’t take dating seriously and keeps floating on the surface, then he doesn’t deserve to be rewarded with a long relationship.
 (In other words, dump him.)